 With this release these VMware clusters restricted to a single AWS region and the Availability Zones (AZ).
 The cool thing here is failed ESXi hosts replace automatically from the available hosts and VSAN rebuilt automatically without user interaction.

-Networking – VMware NSX
+VMware Cloud on AWS Networking – VMware NSX

 NSX integrated with this Cloud solution, as far as I know it’s a custom version of NSX which is optimized to this cloud environment.NSX connects the VMware ESXi™ host and the abstract Amazon Virtual Private Cloud (VPC) networks.
 If we are scaling out the ESXi host Cluster it will automatically add the ESXis in to the logical Networks.
 NSX services are delivering using an “as a service” cloud model.
 This NSX version is fully compatible with the generic VMware services such as vMotion etc.